e7d/ifconfig/README.md

 ```
 They comply to the draft opened at IETF website, regarding the [RateLimit Header Fields for HTTP](https://tools.ietf.org/id/draft-polli-ratelimit-headers-00.html), but prefixed with an `X-` tag, pending validation.

 When the limit is reached, the service answers with a `429 Too Many Requests` status code.
-It comes with a set of additional headers, indicating when the next request can be issued:
+It comes with a set of additional headers, indicating when the next successfully accepted request can be issued:
 ```
 Retry-After: 12
 Retry-After: Tue, 21 Jun 2020 17:29:27 +0000